ligato/docs/docs/plugins/vpp-plugins.md

 ### DNAT44

 Destination network address translation (DNAT) translates the destination IP address of a packet in one direction and performs the inverse NAT function for packets returning in the opposite direction.
-In the vpp-agent, the DNAT configuration is composed of a list of static and/or identity mappings labelled under a single key.
+In the VPP agent, the DNAT configuration is composed of a list of static and/or identity mappings labelled under a single key.

 The DNAT44 consists from two main parts: static mappings and identity mappings.